-reveniente in the Werkpiace
+шμ rovements in the workplace 7

-Lea rning Outcome - The learner will: Asses sment Criterion - The learner can:
+las rning Outcome - The learner will: Δεερ ssment Criterion - The learner can:

+Lea Thing Outcome - The learner will.
+ASSE silient Citterion - The learner can.

 1 Promote the value of making improvements from feedback and encourage the collection of feedback.
 1.1 Devise processes that will promote, to others, the value of making and collecting feedback that can allow improvements to work progress.

 1.2 Encourage the collection of work improvement feedback from others from at least six of the following information sources:

 approved suppliers

 approved sub-contractors

 contract documentation

 project documentation

 organisational documentation

 standard details

-- specifications
+specifications

 product information

 government and statutory publications

 research and advisory data

 periodicals and abstracts.

 1.3 Explain ways of promoting the value of making improvements from feedback received from information sources.

 1.4 Explain methods that can encourage the collection of feedback from information sources.

 1.5 Give reasons why the collection of feedback from information sources should be encouraged.

 2 Ensure feedback information from relevant methods or sources is obtained, investigated and assessed.
 2.1 Collect feedback information from at least three of the following methods or sources: - project records and documentation - site inspections - scientific research and data - studies of performance in use

-- meetings - questionnaires - reports. - 2.2 Collate and evaluate feedback information using organisational or other methods to identify improvements to work progress. - 2.3 Explain ways that ensures that feedback from information sources is obtained using various methods and other sources. - 2.4 Explain methods that allows for the investigation and assessing of feedback from information sources using various methods and other sources. - 2.5 Give reasons why feedback from information sources needs to be investigated and assessed. - Recommend improvements from feedback received and justify the recommendations to relevant people. - 3.1 Suggest improvements that can be made to work progress using evaluated feedback to relevant people. - 3.2 Justify to relevant people, for each suggested improvement, by providing reasons why improvements can be made. - 3.3 Explain ways that recommendations for improvements can be made from feedback received. - 3.4 Explain how recommendations for improvements from feedback can be justified to decision-makers. - 3.5 Give reasons why recommendations for improvements from feedback should be made and justified to decision-makers. - Summarise changes and improvements from feedback which - 4.1 Summarise, using suitable formats, changes to work programmes which have resulted from sought feedback.
+- meetings - questionnaires - reports. - 2.2 Collate and evaluate feedback information using organisational or other methods to identify improvements to work progress. - 2.3 Explain ways that ensures that feedback from information sources is obtained using various methods and other sources. - 2.4 Explain methods that allows for the investigation and assessing of feedback from information sources using various methods and other sources. - 2.5 Give reasons why feedback from information sources needs to be investigated and assessed. - Recommend improvements from feedback received and justify the recommendations to relevant people. - 3.1 Suggest improvements that can be made to work progress using evaluated feedback to relevant people. - 3.2 Justify to relevant people, for each suggested improvement, by providing reasons why improvements can be made. - 3.3 Explain ways that recommendations for improvements can be made from feedback received. - Explain how recommendations for improvements from feedback can be justified to decision-makers. - 3.5 Give reasons why recommendations for improvements from feedback should be made and justified to decision-makers. - Summarise changes and improvements from feedback which - 4.1 Summarise, using suitable formats, changes to work programmes which have resulted from sought feedback.